top of page

 4. What pricing should we offer?
 Consider what you want to offer in the next interaction, potential compromises you might accept, and how to set yourself up for any future interactions.

 Once you have agreement on the business terms, you need to project manage the deal to signature.
-This can be a complex process involving specialized tasks.
+This can be a complex process involving specialized tasks like legal negotiation and security reviews.
 You may need to work with staff on the buyer’s side who don’t care that much about when the contract gets signed.

 Effective project management is therefore a combination of being organized and keeping the prospect motivated.
 Here are some good steps to take: